aidanc2004/Campground-Website/README.md

 - [x] Add and remove reservations from a site
 - [x] User sign up and sign in
-- [ ] Add admin page for adding/removing sites and user reservations
+- [x] Add admin page for adding/removing sites, users, and reservations
 - [ ] Check in/out users from admin page
 - [ ] Polish
+  - [ ] Remove hacks
   - [ ] Switch CSS to Bootstrap
   - [ ] Change user sign in/up and reservation creation to modal.
   - [ ] Add calendar to show available sites at specific dates